-My journey began in Delhi, then by car we drove to Jaipur, the capital of Rajasthan.
+My journey began in Delhi, then by car, we drove to Jaipur, the capital of Rajasthan.
 From there a long winding road took us through villages to Ranthambore national park.
-After a relaxing few days, we headed to Agra and Taj Mahal, followed by Khajuraho.
+After a relaxing few days, we headed to Agra and the Taj Mahal, followed by Khajuraho.
 We saved the most transformative experience for last; Varanasi, the holiest city in India.

 Indian National Congress symbol.

 A typical street scene in New Delhi.
 Large areas of the city are populated by people who literally live in the gutter.
 This picture does not tell the story, there are areas where thousands of people live this way, the location defined by their lot in life.
-Rickshaw drivers have their sections, rubber tire recyclers their own.
+Rickshaw drivers have their sections, and rubber tire recyclers have their own.
 The scale is unimaginable.

 On the road from Delhi, smaller villages.

 A collection of Indian graphic arts.
-Though you see some of the more Western graphic expressions, especially in larger cities, much of the visual vocabulary is so refreshingly straight forward.
+Though you see some of the more Western graphic expressions, especially in larger cities, much of the visual vocabulary is so refreshingly straightforward.
 “Drink Amul milk”, no lifestyle projections forced upon the viewer.
 What you see is what you get.